MauroAbidalCarrer/diary_and_notes/theoretical_improvement_ideas.md

 - Use adv attacks as probes to compute local complexity.
 - Link adv attacks, local complexity and loss sharpness.
 - Use loss (first and/or 2nd order)gradients amplitude as a regularization loss and maybe learning rate scheduling.
+- use loss magnitude as a loss in itself for regularization.